raelgc/EmulationStation/README.md

 The gamelist.xml file for a system defines metadata for games, such as a name, image (like a screenshot or box art), description, release date, and rating.

 If at least one game in a system has an image specified, ES will use the detailed view for that system (which displays metadata alongside the game list).

-*You can use ES's [scraping](http://en.wikipedia.org/wiki/Web_scraping) tools to avoid creating a gamelist.xml by hand.*  There are two ways to run the scraper:

-* **If you want to scrape multiple games:** press start to open the menu and choose the "SCRAPER" option.
-Adjust your settings and press "SCRAPE NOW".
-* **If you just want to scrape one game:** find the game on the game list in ES and press select.
-Choose "EDIT THIS GAME'S METADATA" and then press the "SCRAPE" button at the bottom of the metadata editor.

-You can also edit metadata within ES by using the metadata editor - just find the game you wish to edit on the gamelist, press Select, and choose "EDIT THIS GAME'S METADATA."

-A command-line version of the scraper is also provided - just run emulationstation with `--scrape` *(currently broken)*.

 The switch `--ignore-gamelist` can be used to ignore the gamelist and force ES to use the non-detailed view.